risacker/AboutMe/README.md

 # AboutMe
-AboutMe app built in Kotlin.
+This is aAboutMe app built in Kotlin.

 I'll update Readme soon.